urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/11 IO Streams.md

   Can be created in the way
     File file = new File("testDirectory"); // testDirectory is converted into an abstract pathname Contains the static fields
-    separator
+    String separator
-      The system-dependent default name-separator character, represented as a string pathSeparator
+      The system-dependent default name-separator character
+    String pathSeparator
-      The system-dependent path-separator character, represented as a string separatorChar
+      The system-dependent path-separator character
+    char separatorChar
-      The system-dependent name-separator character
+      The system-dependent name-separator
-    pathSeparatorChar
+    char pathSeparatorChar
-      The system-dependent path-separator character The main methods of File class are mkdir()
+      The system-dependent path-separator
+  The main methods of File class are
+    boolean mkdir()
-      Creates the directory named by this abstract pathname mkdirs()
+      Creates the directory named by this abstract pathname boolean mkdirs()
-      Creates the directory named by this abstract pathname, including any necessary but nonexistent parent directories createNewFile()
+      Creates the directory named by this abstract pathname, including any necessary but nonexistent parent directories boolean createNewFile()
-      Creates a new, empty file named by this abstract pathname if and only if a file with this name does not yet exist exists()
+      Creates a new, empty file named by this abstract pathname if and only if a file with this name does not yet exist boolean exists()
-      Tests whether the file or directory denoted by this abstract pathname exists isDirectory()
+      Tests whether the file or directory denoted by this abstract pathname exists boolean isDirectory()
-      Tests whether the file denoted by this abstract pathname exists and is a directory listFiles()
+      Tests whether the file denoted by this abstract pathname exists and is a directory File[] listFiles()
-      If this is a directory, returns the array of files it contains Can take a FileFilter as an argument, so that it just returns the files that match it isFile()
+      If this is a directory, returns the array of files it contains Can take a FileFilter as an argument, so that it just returns the files that match it boolean isFile()
-      Tests whether the file denoted by this abstract pathname exists and is a file isHidden()
+      Tests whether the file denoted by this abstract pathname exists and is a file boolean isHidden()
-      Tests whether the file named by this abstract pathname is a hidden file canExecute()
+      Tests whether the file named by this abstract pathname is a hidden file boolean canExecute()
-      Tests whether the application can execute the file denoted by this abstract pathname getAbsolutePath()
+      Tests whether the application can execute the file denoted by this abstract pathname String getAbsolutePath()
-      Returns the absolute pathname string of this abstract pathname walk()
+      Returns the absolute pathname string of this abstract pathname
-      Return a Stream that is lazily populated with Path by walking the file tree rooted at a given starting fil The file tree is traversed depth-first,
-        the elements in the stream are Path objects that are obtained as if by resolving the relative path against start walkFileTree()
-      Walks a file tree rooted at a given starting file The file tree traversal is depth-first with the given FileVisitor invoked for each file encountered.
-      File tree traversal completes when all accessible files in the tree have been visited, or a visit method returns a result of TERMINATE Can handle symbolic links that create cycles
-        If a symbolic link causes a loop in the file hierarchy, the method detects it and skips that part of the traversal

-java.nio.Path class
+java.nio.Path interface
   An interface used to locate a file in a file system.
-It will typically represent a system dependent file path The main methods of Path interface are
+It will typically represent a system dependent file path The only static method in Path interface is
-    of()
+    Path of(String...)
-      Returns a Path by converting a path string, or a sequence of strings toFile()
+      Returns a Path by converting a path string, or a sequence of strings The main methods of Path interface are
+    File toFile()
-      Returns a File object representing this path isAbsolute()
+      Returns a File object representing this path boolean isAbsolute()
-      Tells whether or not this path is absolute toAbsolutePath()
+      Tells whether or not this path is absolute
+    Path toAbsolutePath()
-      Returns a Path object representing the absolute path of this path resolve()
+      Returns a Path object representing the absolute path of this path Path resolve(Path) | Path resolve(String)
       Resolve the given path against this path, for example if this path represents “c/drive/files”, then invoking this method with the string “file1” will result in the Path “c/drive/files/file1”

 java.nio.Files class
   Consists exclusively of static methods that operate on files, directories, or other types of files The main methods of Files class are
-    createFile()
+    Path createFile(Path, FileAttribute...)
-      Creates a new and empty file in the provided Path, failing if the file already exists, and returns Path createDirectory()
+      Creates a new and empty file in the provided Path, failing if the file already exists, and returns Path Path createDirectory(Path, FileAttribute...)
-      Creates a new directory and returns Path createDirectories()
+      Creates a new directory and returns Path
+    Path createDirectories(Path, FileAttribute...)
-      Creates a directory in the provided Path, by creating all nonexistent parent directories first, returns Path isDirectory()
+      Creates a directory in the provided Path, by creating all nonexistent parent directories first, returns Path boolean isDirectory(Path, LinkOption...)
-      Tests whether a file in the provided Path is a directory isRegularFile()
+      Tests whether a file in the provided Path is a directory boolean isRegularFile(Path, LinkOption...)
-      Tests whether a file in the provided Path is a regular file delete()
+      Tests whether a file in the provided Path is a regular file void delete(Path)
-      Deletes the file in the provided path copy()
+      Deletes the file in the provided path void deleteIfExists(Path)
+      Deletes the file in the provided path, if exists Path copy(Path, Path, CopyOption...)
-      Copy the file in the source path to the target path and returns Path move()
+      Copy the file in the source path to the target path and returns Path Path move(Path, Path, CopyOption...)
-      Copy the file in the source path to the target path and returns Path exists()
+      Copy the file in the source path to the target path and returns Path boolean exists(Path, LinkOption...)
-      Tests whether a file exists in the provided path read()
+      Tests whether a file exists in the provided path= byte[] readAllBytes(Path)
-      Reads all the bytes from an input stream and returns a byte[] readAllBytes()
-      Reads all the bytes from a file and returns a byte[] readAllLines()
+      Reads all the bytes from a file and returns a byte[] List<String> readAllLines(Path, Charset?)
       Read all lines from a file and returns a List<String>
-    readAttributes()
+    <T extends BasicFileAttributes> T readAttributes(Path, Class<T>, LinkOption...)
-      Reads a file's attributes as a bulk operation and returns a type extending BasicFileAttributes lines()
+      Reads a file's attributes as a bulk operation and returns a type extending BasicFileAttributes Stream<String> lines(Path, Charset?)
       Read all lines from a file as a Stream
-      Populates lazily as the stream is consumed write()
+      Populates lazily as the stream is consumed
+    Path write(Path, byte[], OpenOption...) | Path write(Path, Iterable<? extends Charsequence>, OpenOption...)
       Writes bytes to a file
-    writeString()
+    Path writeString(Path, CharSequence, OpenOption...)
       Write a CharSequence to a file
+    Stream<Path> walk(Path, FileVisitOption...)
+      Return a Stream that is lazily populated with Path by walking the file tree rooted at a given starting fil The file tree is traversed depth-first,
+        the elements in the stream are Path objects that are obtained as if by resolving the relative path against start Path walkFileTree(Path, FileVisitor<? super Path>)
+      Walks a file tree rooted at a given starting file The file tree traversal is depth-first with the given FileVisitor invoked for each file encountered.
+      File tree traversal completes when all accessible files in the tree have been visited, or a visit method returns a result of TERMINATE Can handle symbolic links that create cycles
+        If a symbolic link causes a loop in the file hierarchy, the method detects it and skips that part of the traversal

-java.nio.file.attribute.BasicFileAttributes
+java.nio.file.attribute.BasicFileAttributes interface
   Methods
-    creationTime()
+    FileTime creationTime()
-      This method is used to get the creation time of the file lastAccessTime()
+      This method is used to get the creation time of the file FileTime lastAccessTime()
-      This method is used to get the last access time of the file lastModifiedTime()
+      This method is used to get the last access time of the file FileTime lastModifiedTime()
-      This method is used to get the last modified time of the file size()
+      This method is used to get the last modified time of the file boolean long size()
-      This method is used to get the size of the file isDirectory()
+      This method is used to get the size of the file boolean isDirectory()
-      This method is used to check whether the file is a directory or not isSymbolicLink()
+      This method is used to check whether the file is a directory or not boolean isSymbolicLink()
-      This method is used to check whether the file is a symbolic link or not isRegularFile()
+      This method is used to check whether the file is a symbolic link or not boolean isRegularFile()
-      This method is used to check whether the file is regular or not isOther()
+      This method is used to check whether the file is regular or not boolean isOther()
       This method is used to check whether the file is something other than a regular file, or directory, or symbolic link

 FileFilter interface